AliAsadi/PowerPreference/README.md

 The library support the default implementation of shared preference such as `putBoolean()` and `putString()`.

-# GET - Read from shared preferences
+# GET - Read from preference file

 To retrieve values from a shared preferences file, call methods such as `getInt()` and `getString()`,